walterdejong/synctool/doc/chapter5.md

         # give rackmasters a full copy of the repos
         rsync -a --delete /opt/synctool/ ${rack}-n1:/opt/synctool/

-        # run synctool on rackmaster with its rack config
+        # run synctool on rackmaster
         dsh -n ${rack}-n1 --no-nodename \
-          /opt/synctool/bin/synctool \
+          /opt/synctool/bin/synctool -g $rack "$@"
-            -c /opt/synctool/etc/${rack}.conf "$@"
     done &
     wait

-So, the master node syncs to 'rack masters', and then it runs synctool on the masters, which will sync the nodes.
+So, the master node syncs to 'rack masters', and the rack masters in turn run synctool on their subset of nodes.
+In the config, the nodes are grouped by rack.
 The option `--no-nodename` is used with `dsh` to make the output come out right.
 You also still need to manage the rack masters -- with synctool, from the master node.